mmdotz/ToDo2/readme.md

 --Using Ruby
 -- -- `ruby bin/todo.rb`

-### The todo list will ask which task you would like to add to your list and assume you haven't done it yet!
-It will print out the tasks you have added to the list.
-Future feature: Mark an item as complete!
-Stay tuned!
+### The ToDo app allows you to build a list of tasks you would like to complete.
+You may mark tasks as completed (true), edit a previously added task, or delete one.
+The list is printed out to the screen for easy viewing.
+Enjoy!